mozilla/data-docs/datasets/batch_view/main_summary/intro.md

 Your queries will be **slow to complete** and can **impact performance for other users**, since re:dash on a shared cluster.

-Instead, we recommend using the `longitudinal` or `cross_sectional` dataset where possible.
+Instead, we recommend using the `longitudinal` or `clients_daily` dataset where possible.
 If these datasets do not suffice, consider using Spark on an [ATMO](https://analysis.telemetry.mozilla.org) cluster.
 In the odd case where these queries are necessary,